fisshy/react-scroll/README.md

 ```

+#### Changelog
+> v1.0.18
+- isDynamic property has been added.
+To allow scrollSpy to recalculate components that expand

 #### Things that needs to be done - feel free to contribute.
 - Being able to use react-scroll within a div.
 - Integrate react-scroll with react-router